mohamedtamer0/DesignPatterns-Kotlin/README.md

 ##
 ## Structural Patterns :

+>In software engineering, structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.
+>

 ## Protection Proxy
 The proxy pattern is used to provide a surrogate or placeholder object, which references an underlying object.
 Protection proxy is restricting access.